Some People Just Cannot Nurture Growing Things

 when he started to ask,

-"No, Mom will take the plants,
+"No, Mom will

 you take the dogs.